 Long-Distance Relationships and Shared Fandoms

 Long-distance couples develop their own dialect — inside jokes, shared references, shows they watch 'together' on Discord.
 Fandom isn't just entertainment in those relationships; it's infrastructure.
-Here's how shared anime and cartoon worlds become the thing that keeps couples feeling close when geography won't cooperate.
+Here's how shared anime and cartoon worlds become the thing that keeps couples feeling close when geography won't cooperate — and why custom couple portraits have become one of the most ordered long-distance gifts we see.

 Watching together isn't the only ritual